okta/okta.github.io/_source/_posts/2018-07-02-build-a-secure-crud-app-with-aspnetcore-and-react.md

 - Node and NPM
 - Visual Studio or VS Code

 I am developing the application on a Linux laptop.
 Most of the commands will be the same whether you are on Linux, macOS, or Windows.
-The only thing that will be different is the home folder where your Okta credentials ge stored for the ASP.NET Core API, and I will put both paths in the examples.
+The only thing that will be different is the home folder where your Okta credentials are stored for the ASP.NET Core API, and I will put both paths in the examples.

 ## Get the Base ASP.NET Core and React Application

-To get the basic scaffolding for the app in place, start by cloning the basic React and ASP.NET Core application .
+To get the basic scaffolding for the app in place, start by cloning the basic React and ASP.NET Core application.

 ```sh
 git clone git@github.com:oktadeveloper/dotnetcore-react-crud-example